Coconut Lime French Macarons (video)

 - I recommend keeping these refrigerated for 1 to 3 days to allow the macarons to ‘mature’.
 When they ‘mature’, the shells become softer and even more delicious!
 Take them out at least 30 minutes to an hour before enjoying to allow the cookies to thaw and come up to room temperature.

-Lime Buttercream Filling
+Making the Lime Buttercream Filling

 I opted for not one but two lime fillings for these lime macarons!
 This first filling is a zesty and fluffy lime buttercream, based on my Lemon Buttercream recipe.
 This buttercream is so delicious and flavored with lime extract, citric acid and lime zest.
 Citric acid is added to sour candies to make them sour, but it’s also great in the everyday kitchen for dessert recipes!